 Supply and demand is a bit like an economist’s version of the law of gravity.
 It decides how much everything costs: a cup of coffee, a house and even your salary.
-In this case, supply is the number of players talented enough to play in the Premier League.
+In this case, supply is the number of players talented enough to play in the top leagues such as the Premier League.
 Demand is the number of teams who want to buy the players.

 The demand for talented football players is high as they increase the team’s chances of winning titles.
 Successful teams make more money from broadcasting rights, merchandise and ticket sales.
 Clubs have to compete for the best players by offering the highest wages.
 If a particular club was to offer lower wages, other clubs would simply outbid them.